bullhorn/novo-elements/README.md

     # npm run deploy:gh-pages
     # npm publish

+## Building Examples

+> All examples can be added to the appropriate directory in the `novo-examples` project.
+Each markdown file will be converted to a demo page and a route will automatically be added to the demo.
+You can import any example project by using the angular selector, or inject it using the `code-example` tag, ie. `<code-example example="demo-name"></code-example>`.

+    # Compile markdown, generate routes, and AOT build the project
+    npm run build:examples

+    # Automatically rebuild changes to the examples project
+    npm run build:examples:watch

 ## Customizing Labels

 With Novo Elements there are a few hard coded labels throughout the library.
 To override these labels with your own, you will simply extend the `NovoLabelService` and override any labels that you wish.